Preparing and Submitting

 An editorial board is appointed by the editor-in-chief to provide guidance and advice to the editor-in-chief regarding journal content and editorial focus.
 Each member of the MedEdPORTAL Editorial Board is expected to (1) present unbiased, independent, and professional advice to the editor-in-chief, (2) maintain confidentiality about editorial board activities and discussion, and (3) sign a disclosure form to affirm that he or she has read, understands, and agrees to abide by the conflict of interest policy and to disclose any known conflicts or to state that no conflicts exist at the time.
 Conflicts of interest must be disclosed to the editor-in-chief who will determine how to manage, reduce, or eliminate the conflict.

 MedEdPORTAL respects patient privacy and discourages the use of any identifying information in the submission unless scientifically necessary.
-If the submission includes any identifying patient or individual information, including images, informed consent must be obtained and documented, ideally by using the.
+If the submission contains any personal identifiers or patient health information, including images, signed informed consent must be documented, obtained, and retained consistent with the laws of where the identifiable information was collected.
+Please note, the submission, if accepted, will be permanently archived with a third party.
+The author must produce the signed informed consent upon reasonable request.

 Authors must disclose any support that aided the development and promotion of materials submitted to MedEdPORTAL.
 This includes both commercial and noncommercial support.